laura-ham/weaviate_pyclient/README.md

+# THIS REPOSITORY IS ARCHIVED
+**For a full functioning python client for Weaviate, look here: https://github.com/semi-technologies/weaviate-python-client*

 # weaviate_pyclient

 This package is a python client library, which can be used for efficient requests on your Weaviate instance.